likexian/doh/README.md

 - https://developers.cloudflare.com/1.1.1.1/dns-over-https/

-### Google (NOT work in China mainlan)
+### Google (NOT work in Mainland China)

 Google Public DNS is a recursive DNS resolver, similar to other publicly available services.
 We think it provides many benefits, including improved security, fast performance, and more valid results.
+But it is not work in mainland China.

 - https://developers.google.com/speed/public-dns/docs/dns-over-https

 ### DNSPod (Fake DoH)

-DNS over HTTP but NOT HTTPS; A record type ONLY.
+DNS over HTTP but NOT HTTPS and A record only.
 This is something known as HTTPDNS, provided by DNSPod (Tencent Cloud).
 The backend is a anycast public DNS platform well known in China.

 - https://cloud.tencent.com/document/product/379/3524